crypiehef/NetControlAPP/WIKI_SETUP_GUIDE.md

 ### For Administrators
 1. Use strong, unique passwords
+2. Configure a secure JWT secret (see JWT_SECRET_SETUP.md)
-2. Regularly update the application
+3. Regularly update the application
-3. Monitor system logs for suspicious activity
+4. Monitor system logs for suspicious activity
-4. Implement proper backup procedures
+5. Implement proper backup procedures
-5. Use HTTPS in production environments
+6. Use HTTPS in production environments

 ### For Users
 1. Choose strong passwords